drds1/Forecast_Checker/README.md

 # Forecast Performance Analysis

 ## Intro
-These notebooks make use of a python package I developed to interpret the performance of a timeseries forecaster.
+These notebooks make use of a python package built to interpret the performance of a timeseries forecaster.

 Typically, when forecasting a timeseries, we want to understand the performance of